-Meaning of "person responsible" for material
+5 Who is person responsible for material

-5. A person is considered to be responsible for offensive sexual material that caused an offence if in the course of business the person: 10
+A person is considered to be responsible for offensive sexual material that caused an offence if in the course of business the person:

-- (a) produced or distributed the material; or - (b) exhibited, broadcast, disseminated or sold the material to the person who did the act that constitutes the offence.
+- (a) produced or distributed the material, or - (b) exhibited, broadcast, disseminated or sold the material to the person who did the act that constitutes the offence.

-When is material considered to have "caused" an offence
+6 When is material considered to have caused an offence

-6. Offensive sexual material is considered to have caused an offence if the person who did an act that constitutes the offence was exposed to the material and the material motivated the person to do the act.
+Offensive sexual material is considered to have caused an offence if the person who did an act that constitutes the offence was exposed to the material and the material motivated the person to do the act.

-Claim can proceed without offender or criminal proceedings
+7 Claim can proceed without offender or criminal proceedings

-7. An action may be brought under this Act even if the person who did the act that constitutes the sexual offence concerned cannot be identified or found or is dead and whether or not criminal proceedings have been taken or proven in respect of the sexual offence.
+An action may be brought under this Act even if the person who did the act that constitutes the sexual offence concerned cannot be identified or found or is dead and whether or not criminal proceedings have been taken or proven in respect of the sexual offence.
+25